ponylang/pony-tutorial/capabilities/consume-and-destructive-read.md

   var b: Wombat iso = consume a // Allowed!
 ```

-The compiler is happy with that, because by consuming `a`, you've said the value can't be used again and the compiler will complain if you try to.
+The compiler is happy with that because by consuming `a`, you've said the value can't be used again and the compiler will complain if you try to.

 ```pony
 fun test(a: Wombat iso) =>